Tachyus/coding-challenge/README.md

 1. Using a graphing library, add a timeseries line graph showing oil, water, gas, and waterInj rate over time.

 ## Step Three - Searching the data in the files
-For this step you will provide the user with an ability to search the data for a specific wellName, the search should give the user the option to use partial names.
+For this step you will provide the user with an ability to search the the compeltion data grid for a specific wellName, the search should give the user the option to use partial names.

 *Example:* If the user types _PLMS_ in the search input, the page will filter to only show wells that start with _PLMS_.